s-rah/onionscan/doc/what-is-scanned-for.md

 # What is scanned for?

-Listed below are a few of the more serious privacy problems that may be found during a scan, ordered per scan type.
+Below is an incomplete list of the kinds of scans and correlations that OnionScan supports.

 ## Web sites

 When OnionScan detects a web server, it is scanned for the issues described in this section.

-### Apache mod_status Protection
+### Apache mod_status Leak

 This [should not be news](http://arstechnica.com/security/2016/02/default-settings-in-apache-may-decloak-tor-hidden-services/), you should not have it enabled.
 If you do have it enabled, attacks can: